stripe chested antwren birds

 Rainforest

-Stripe chested Antwren belongs to the Thamnophilidae family.
-Small, streaky antbird of humid forest along the east slope of the Andes; also found in lowlands away from the mountains in a few areas.
-Male is boldly striped with black and white.
-Female is black and tan with a similar stripy pattern but has plainer underparts.
-Inhabits dense vegetation at forest edge or overgrown clearings.
-Song is an excited series of doubled notes: “hiccup, hiccup, hiccup…” You can find it in our tours in the Manu National Park.
+The Stripe chested Antwren is a small, streaked antbird found in humid forests along the eastern slopes of the Andes, as well as in a few lowland areas.
+The male has black and white stripes, while the female is black and tan with a similar striped pattern but with plainer underparts.
+They live in dense vegetation at forest edges or overgrown clearings.
+Their song is an excited series of doubled notes that sounds like “hiccup, hiccup, hiccup…” This bird species can be observed during our tours in the Manu National Park.

 Photo: Alfredo Cornejo